How To Prepare Your Wall For Wallpaper

 - Smooth the wall.
 Fill holes and sand bumps and heavy textures.

 - Clean your wall.
-For best results use sugar soap or TSP.
+For best results use sugar soap or hot water with cleaning vinegar.

-- Apply a primer to seal the wall.
+- Apply primer to seal the wall.
 Use a premium eggshell, satin or semi-gloss paint.